Skip to content

 },

 The default setting for the maximum number of active events per user is two.
-However, this can be changed in the MaxEventsForBasicUser setting.
+However, you can change this in the MaxEventsForBasicUser setting.

 "Resource": {